1. Introduction to Vue, CDN and Flask with REST API¶

 As developers started to use tools like

-tags, the need arose to allow cross-domain requests within these scripts.
+ajaxandaxiosto make HTTP requests inside<script>tags, the need arose to allow cross-domain requests within these scripts.
 This led to the introduction of the CORS (Cross-Origin Resource Sharing) guideline, which is implemented differently across languages.

 3.1.
 Error: CORS Issue¶

-If the HTTP response headers do not contain the required Access-Control-Allow-Origin
+If the HTTP response headers do not contain the required Access-Control-Allow-Origin information, browsers will block the request based on their security policies.

 3.2.
 Supporting CORS in Flask¶

-To enable CORS in a Flask application, you can use the flask_cors
+To enable CORS in a Flask application, you can use the flask_cors library.

 3.2.1.
 Installation:¶

-3.2.2.
+pip install flask_cors3.2.2.
 Enable CORS for All Routes:¶

 !pip install flask_cors